About Writer Beware

 - Lack of qualifications.
 An agent, publisher, or other purported literary professional who sets up in business without relevant training or work experience.
 Such people are often well-intentioned, but have no idea how to do the job.

 Most of the reports and complaints we receive involve one or more of the issues outlined above.
 We ask writers to substantiate their reports with documentation wherever possible (letters, e-mails, contracts, websites, brochures, publicity information, etc.).
-We don’t accept anonymous or second-hand reports, and we don’t open a file on an individual or company unless we’ve received at least two substantially similar reports, or a single report with documentation.
+We don’t accept anonymous or second-hand reports, and we don’t open a file on an individual or company unless we’ve received at least two substantially identical reports, or a single report with full documentation.

 Occasionally we hear from authors who have general gripes about the submission process, or are upset by something that’s fairly routine–long turnaround times, non-response to queries, rejections without explanation.
 These things are not enough to put someone on our watchlist.
-While they’re regrettable, they’re also very common , and writers must be prepared to deal with them.
+While they’re regrettable, they’re also very common, and writers must be prepared to deal with them.

 We also sometimes hear from writers who are angry that an agent didn’t manage to sell their manuscript, or rejected an additional manuscript, or sent a dismissive rejection letter.
 We don’t often regard issues like these as documentable complaints, because they’re general problems that anyone can encounter in the ordinary run of things (and may involve unrealistic expectations on the writer’s part).
 Multiple similar reports do sometimes add up to a pattern, and if so, we feel a warning is in order.
 But that’s not very common.